svenjacobs/sabdrop/README.md

 URL.
 This works well for sites with pretty URLs (e.g.
 `www.somesite.com/downloads/somedownload.nzb`) but fails for websites with ugly URLs (`.../download.php?id=1337`).
-If this setting is set to `always` SABdrop displays a notification dialog for every download where the name of the NZB can be altered.
+If this setting is set to `always` SABdrop displays a notification dialog where the name of the NZB can be altered for every download.
 If set to `never` SABdrop will not display the dialog and always take parts from the URL for the name.

-Please not that the notification dialog automatically disappears after 10 seconds and the download starts if there wasn't any interaction with the dialog.
+Please note that the notification dialog automatically disappears after 10 seconds and the download starts if there wasn't any interaction with the dialog.
 If the dialog is closed by the user (by clicking the "x") the download is aborted.